-At just after 11am we were good to go.
-We made off to the rocks for the dry start.
+Just after 11am we got the go-ahead and made our way down to the rocks for the dry start.
 The first 100m was probably the worst of the swim.
 Saying the water is cold is a gross understatement.
 It leaves you breathless.
-Temperatures start at 12ºC, decreasing as you go around the rocks.
-I was unsure how to pace myself and started slow but still wondered if I can keep it up for another 3 hours.
+Temperatures started at 12 degrees and decreased as you went around the rocks.
+I wondered whether I’d be able to keep it up for another 3 hours.

-Had we done the island crossing, your support crew would be in sight on your right hand side all the time — which is a huge morale booster.
-But now there was nothing to look forward to, other than aiming for the next lonely buoy each time.
-And they were surprisingly difficult to spot, being far apart and temporarily obscured by the swell.
+With a support boat you crew would always be visible — a great morale booster, but now there was nothing to look forward to other than aiming for the next lonely buoy each time.
+They were surprisingly difficult to spot, being far apart and obscured by the swell.

-The first lap of just over 2kms seemed to continue forever.
-At the start of the second lap you pass the beach and the spectators and you think how warm it would be if you bail to go and lie under the sun.
-But you carry on regardless, still not sure whether this is for you.
+Temptation.
+The first lap of just over 2kms seemed to take forever.
+At the start of the second lap you pass the beach and spectators and think how warm it would be to bail and rather go lie in the sun.
+Carry on regardless.

+Halfway.
 This was a low point.
-I came a round the rocks to start the 3rd lap, only to realise that I’ve still got to do the same distance as till now.
-I was hungry and a bit demoralized, especially when I heard them announce that the Bulgarian is already out of the water and has won the race.
+When starting the third lap, it dawned on me that I’ve still got half the distance to complete.
+I was hungry and a bit demoralized, especially when I heard the announcement that the Bulgarian is already out of the water, having won the race.
 Expletive.

-This inevitably enters your mind.
-You visualize one coming up from below like on The Beach.
-So you wonder, ‘what if’.
+Thoughts of sharks enter your mind.
+I visualized one coming up from below like on The Beach and wondered, ‘what if.
 At least there would be one less limb to cramp.
 No, seriously.
 The next rubber duck is out of sight.
-Even if they did fire up the magic white flare to indicate sight of a shark — everyone into a boat; there would be no boat close by to get into.
+Even if they did fire up the magic white flare to indicate a sighting, everyone into a boat — there would be no boat to get into.

 The guy from Good Hope FM announces your name and you cannot be bothered.
 They wrap you in a towel and hang a medal around your neck.
-I have 100 cycling medals at home and it feels like none of them compares to the effort it took to get this one, maybe not even combined.
+I have over a hundred cycling medals at home and momentarily it felt like none of them compares to the effort it took to get this one, maybe not even combined.